Luc-Bertin/PythonBlog/_posts/2020-08-22-Beginning-in-Python.md

-## exercice: take phone number only for name starting with 'R'
+## Exercice: take phone number only for name starting with 'R'

 ```python